readthedocs/readthedocs.org/docs/dev/design/redirects.rst

   having a clear use case for them.
 - Improve the performance of redirects.
   This can be discussed in an issue or pull request.
+  Performance should be considered when implementing new improvements.
 - Allow importing redirects.
   We should push users to use our API instead.
 - Allow specifying redirects in the RTD config file.